kluntje/kluntje/README.md

 <my-amazing-component></my-amazing-component>
 ```

-### How our component looks like
+### How our components looks like

-In the constructor there is an object where you can define:

-*  ui: selector for dom elements with every CSS selector
+Klutje-Components are defined as classes which extend from our core-component.
+Functionality can be in multiple ways:

-*  events: an array of objects where you can define the event, the target and the handler function.
+*  of course you can always add properties and methods to your class
-*  initialStates: an object where we can define the states of out component
-*  reactions: an array of callbacks that we can call when a state updates.
+*  you can also provide a constructor object to add all kinds features
+*  additionally you can use a set of decorators to easily connect to DOM-Elements, attributes etc.

-For further documentatation see [here](https://github.com/kluntje/kluntje/tree/master/packages/core).
+For further documentatation see [core](https://github.com/kluntje/kluntje/tree/master/packages/core), [services](https://github.com/kluntje/kluntje/tree/master/packages/services) and [js-utils](https://github.com/kluntje/kluntje/tree/master/packages/js-utils).

 #### Example